 A decade later, here we are again, as governments unveil massive rescue packages.
 But this time, most of the companies in dire straits aren’t systemic.
 That means governments can drive a harder bargain.
 And I mean hard: the White House is pondering an equity stake in every company that gets taxpayer money.

 “Only in a crisis are governments able to rally people to accept necessary but painful reforms.”

 ~ James Boughton, CIGI senior fellow and former historian of the IMF

 So, what kind of stringent demands should boards expect in return for much-needed government loans?
 It’s anyone’s guess at this point in time, but a few options seem possible.

 First, environmental improvements.

 If we can take such radical measures — no matter the economic harm — to tackle a health crisis, are the ambitious proposals to stop the impending climate catastrophe still so unrealistic?
 Not to mention many of us are getting a taste of what a greener life used to be like.
 True, we’ll be relieved to be safe once more and released from the confines of our homes — but will we be happy trading back clear skies for smog, and dolphins for roaring airplanes above our heads?

-Should ambitious Green New Deal-inspired investment plans garner enough political support to get going, airlines and other polluters with an urgent need for cash might find themselves accepting new, aggressive environmental targets.
+Should Green New Deal-inspired plans garner enough political support, airlines and other polluters with an urgent need for cash might find themselves with no choice but to accept aggressive environmental targets.

-“One possible model is the 2009 bailout of the auto industry […].
-The Obama administration rescued GM and Chrysler from bankruptcy but also enacted stricter new fuel-economy”.
+“One possible model is the 2009 bailout of the auto industry . . .
+The Obama administration rescued GM and Chrysler from bankruptcy but also enacted stricter new fuel-economy rules.”

 Sultans of Gig